b-cubed-eu/documentation/pages/occurrence-cubes.md

 Metadata documents how a cube was generated and can be cited.

 1. Metadata MUST be provided in a machine-readable format such as JSON or XML.
-2. Metadata SHOULD make use of DataCite Metadata Schema (DateCite Metadata Working Group 2021).
+2. Metadata SHOULD make use of DataCite Metadata Schema ([DateCite Metadata Working Group 2021][datacite_2021]).
 This is currently the case for GBIF occurrence downloads ([example](https://api.datacite.org/dois/application/vnd.datacite.datacite+json/10.15468/dl.4bzxua)).
 3. Metadata MUST include the properties in [Table 9](#output-formats).
 4. Metadata MUST include all the parameters that were used to generate the cube, allowing it to be reproduced.
   - The parameters MUST be provided in a machine-readable format such as JSON or REST API query parameters.